klimbeta/klimbeta/docs/guide/Why/AddValue.md

 ### Level of Fitness

-- A normal fitness person can climb with more elegance than the most physically fit climber.
+- A normal fitness person can climb with more elegance than the most physically fit Climber.

 - Paxi Usobiaga Quote about not having technique so he just relies on strength